A polygraph machine drawing test results on paper.

 Plus, optional modules (the number depending on credit requirement) from:

-You can study Psychology at UWE Bristol as either a major or minor accredited course, with Criminology, Sociology or Law.
-If Psychology is the major subject, you'll receive the Graduate Basis for Chartership (GBC).
+There are a variety of ways to study Psychology at UWE Bristol.
+For example we offer Psychology as a major or minor subject with Criminology, or as a minor subject with Sociology.
+If Psychology is the major subject, you'll be eligible for the Graduate Basis for Chartership (GBC) upon achieving a minimum of a 2:2 degree award.

 This structure is for full-time students only.
 Part-time students study the same modules but the delivery pattern will be different.